 Opacity, including the implicit AnimatedOpacity widget

 Animations fall into one of two categories: tween- or physics-based.
-The following sections explain what these terms mean, and points you to resources where you can learn more.
+The following sections explain what these terms mean, and point you to resources where you can learn more.
 In some cases, the best documentation we currently have is example code in the Flutter gallery.

 Short for in-betweening.
 In a tween animation, the beginning and ending points are defined, as well as a timeline, and a curve that defines the timing and speed of the transition.
 The framework calculates how to transition from the beginning point to the end point.